jrduncan831/ai_environments_at_tacc/docs/getting_starting_section/Connecting to TACC.rst

 Working with Conda and Other ML Environments
 --------------------------------------------
-ML/AI tasks on TACC systems can require **heavy resource utilization** (for example, package installations and lookups, environment creation, etc.), and may lead to contention with other users.

 Additionally, since $WORK utilizes Lustre striping, performance is optimized for large files but can be inefficient for Conda environments, which contain thousands of small files.

 Additional information about running Conda on TACC systems can be found in `How to Install Conda <ai_environments_at_tacc\docs\getting_starting_section\How to Install Conda.rst>`_, but for now, it is advisable to run Conda tasks in the $SCRATCH environment due to its high I/O load.